VoidXH/Cavern/README.md

 * Real-time upconversion of regular surround sound mixes to 3D
 * Mix repositioning based on occupied seats
 * Seat movement generation
+* Ultra low latency, even the upconverter can work from as low as one sample per frame
 * Unity-like listener and source functionality
-* Ultra low latency, even the upconverter can work from as low as one sample per frame
+* Fixes for Unity's Microphone API
+  * Works in WebGL too

 ## User documentation
 User documentation can be found at the [Cavern documentation webpage](http://cavern.sbence.hu/cavern/doc.php).